 I still get adhesive remover and skin barrier spray with my prescription in the UK!
 However, I had the feeling that these were being supplied as complimentary items along with wet and dry wipes and disposal bags.
 They not being charged to the surgery.
 Perhaps you should make enquiries with your supplier.
 I use Charter Healthcare if that helps.

 I found that my skin was getting very sore slowly pulling the flange off with remover spay even though I was using barrier spray.
 One day I got a bit impatient (as I do sometimes) and ripped it off quickly without the remover spray.
 Amazingly this hurt a little but did not make me sore.
 It worked much better for me so I've been doing it ever since.
 I still use the remover spray for getting rid of the annoying residue of glue that stays in a ring around the ostomy.
 I've come to the conclusion that it's best to keep experimenting to see what works best.
 That's the beauty of this site where people share their experiences and their experimentations.

-I use Appeel it's only available on prescription, I'm not sure about any other makes.
-In the last copy of the ia journal there was a stoma nurse saying we shouldn't use adhesive remover because of how much it's costing the NHS, and some doctors having been telling patients they don't need to use as many ostomy bags.
-I'm thinking of changing supplier (I've been having problems with mine recently) so I will look into Charter, Thank you.
+Hi Bill, I use Appeel.
+It's only available on prescription.
+I'm not sure about any other makes.
+In the last copy of the IA Journal, there was a stoma nurse saying we shouldn't use adhesive remover because of how much it's costing the NHS, and some doctors have been telling patients they don't need to use as many ostomy bags.
+I'm thinking of changing supplier (I've been having problems with mine recently), so I will look into Charter.
+Thank you.